-What is the EMMA – Endometrial Microbiome Metagenomic Analysis test?
+What is the EMMA – Endometrial Microbiome Metagenomic Analysis?

-EMMA indicates the endometrial microbiome balance, providing information on the proportions of all endometrial bacteria, including those linked to higher pregnancy rates.
+- EMMA assesses the endometrial microbiome, providing information about the most common and relevant bacteria, including those linked to higher pregnancy rates.
 EMMA also includes ALICE, which detects pathogenic bacteria that can cause chronic endometritis.

 - Igenomix has analysed over 70,000 clinical samples during the last 5 years.